-Rea to end nine-year Kawasaki stint after 2023
+Rea to end nine-year Kawasaki stint and join Yamaha

-Jonathan Rea: Six-time World Superbike champion to leave Kawasaki after 2023 season
+Jonathan Rea: Six-time World Superbike champion to leave Kawasaki and join Yamaha

 Last updated on .From the section Northern Ireland

-Jonathan Rea will end his long association with Kawasaki at the end of the 2023 World Superbike season.
+Northern Ireland's Jonathan Rea will end his nine-year stint racing for Kawasaki at the end of the 2023 World Superbike season and switch to Yamaha.

 The record six-time champion had one year remaining on his contract with the Kawasaki Racing Team but that agreement has been ended "by mutual consent".

+He will replace Toprak Razgatlioglu, who is joining BMW, at the Pata Yamaha team.

-Rea says he has "learnt and grown so much as a person and rider" during his nine-year spell with Kawasaki.
+Rea said he has "learnt and grown so much as a person and rider" while working with Kawasaki.

 "Winning six consecutive WorldSBK Championships will always be the most obvious highlight of my time with Kawasaki," said Rea.